BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_11.md

 Blast Powder will essentially let us mine all the mining rocks a second time.
 Buy at least 5 for now since there are a few things actually gated behind the mining rocks we'll want to grab, but getting more won't hurt.
 For what it's worth, saving in front of a rock until you find a Star Piece or Rare Bone in the rubble you can guarantee a return on investment for these things.

 Enter the cage area in the bottom right corner.
-Here, a guy will be selling all of the Pokémon we previously worked with in the Blacksteam Meteor Factory.
+Here, a guy will be selling all of the Pokemon we previously worked with in the Blacksteam Meteor Factory.

-!shop("Seventh Street Pokémon", [["Vanillite", "3 Purple Shards", true], ["Loudred", "5 Blue Shards", true], ["Roggenrola", "3 Red Shards", true], ["Abra", "8 Purple Shards", true], ["Lickitung", "7 Blue Shards", true], ["Makuhita", "3 Green Shards", true], ["Jigglypuff", "5 Green Shards", true], ["Cyndaquil", "9 Red Shards", true]])
+!shop("Seventh Street Pokemon", [["Vanillite", "3 Purple Shards", true], ["Loudred", "5 Blue Shards", true], ["Roggenrola", "3 Red Shards", true], ["Abra", "8 Purple Shards", true], ["Lickitung", "7 Blue Shards", true], ["Makuhita", "3 Green Shards", true], ["Jigglypuff", "5 Green Shards", true], ["Cyndaquil", "9 Red Shards", true]])

 There is a sidequest later with a fantastic reward that will involve returning specifically Vanillite, Loudred, Roggenrola, Jigglypuff, and Makuhita to their original owners.
-I recommend breeding these Pokémon if you want to use them long term, keeping the originals in your PC.
+I recommend breeding these Pokemon if you want to use them long term, keeping the originals in your PC.

-If you've been picking up hidden items and mining most of the rocks, you should have enough shards to get every Pokémon here, but you can always come back later to complete this quest.
+If you've been picking up hidden items and mining most of the rocks, you should have enough shards to get every Pokemon here, but you can always come back later to complete this quest.
 From now on, shards will mainly be useful only for unlocking tutors and buying Ability Capsules.

-If you've kept up so far with the game-spanning quest, beginning with our purchase of a mystery Pokémon from the Grand Hall, you can now continue it.
-For just 2 Blue Shards, you can buy back your Pokémon... just kidding, it gets stolen again!!!
+If you've kept up so far with the game-spanning quest, beginning with our purchase of a mystery Pokemon from the Grand Hall, you can now continue it.
+For just 2 Blue Shards, you can buy back your Pokemon... just kidding, it gets stolen again!!!

 Anyways, exit this area.
-Once you buy all of the Pokémon, DJ Arclight will give you a *Lucky Egg*.
+Once you buy all of the Pokemon, DJ Arclight will give you a *Lucky Egg*.

 **Relationship Point Choices:**
-- Buy all of the seventh street stolen Pokémon (+1 Arclight)
+- Buy all of the seventh street stolen Pokemon (+1 Arclight)

-The house above is the Pokémon Psychologist.
-For just two Heart Scales (which we can find in rocks everywhere) we can change the nature of a Pokémon to whatever we want, meaning we don't need to rely on finding mints anymore.
+The house above is the Pokemon Psychologist.
+For just two Heart Scales (which we can find in rocks everywhere) we can change the nature of a Pokemon to whatever we want, meaning we don't need to rely on finding mints anymore.
 Keep the mints you find though as they can help you switch abilities on the go if you need a speed boosting nature for a specific fight or something similar.

 Enter the nearby grotto on the right.
 Note that there is a sneaky hidden item behind a trainer on the left, so make sure you draw him out at least 1 tile when he notices you in order to get it.